AF-GVA/ai-planet-governance/README.md

 ### Global normative frameworks

 * `Intergovernmental forum` [UN Global Dialogue on AI Governance](https://www.un.org/global-dialogue-ai-governance/en).
 Established by the UN General Assembly in August 2025.
 The first inclusive multilateral platform for deliberating AI governance norms.
 First session in Geneva, July 2026.
-Open for stakeholder input. *Conservation link: the moment to embed environmental guardrails at the global level. *[Verified March 2026]**
+Open for stakeholder input. *Conservation link: the moment to embed environmental guardrails at the global level.* *[Verified March 2026]*
 * `Intergovernmental assessment` [UN Independent International Scientific Panel on AI](https://www.un.org/independent-international-scientific-panel-ai/en).
 40 independent experts mandated to produce annual evidence-based assessments on AI's opportunities, risks, and impacts.
 First report expected July 2026. *Conservation link: independent science on AI risk; conservation expertise should inform this process.*
 * `International convention` [Council of Europe: Framework Convention on AI (2024)](https://www.coe.int/en/web/artificial-intelligence/the-framework-convention-on-artificial-intelligence).
 First legally binding international AI treaty, open to non-Council of Europe states.
 Covers the full AI lifecycle. *Conservation link: human rights framework that conservation surveillance must comply with.*
 * `Intergovernmental norm` [OECD AI Principles (2019, updated 2024)](https://oecd.ai/en/ai-principles).
 First intergovernmental AI standard, adopted by 46 countries.
 Updated in 2024 to address generative AI risks. *Conservation link: accountability and environmental wellbeing as governance baselines.*
 * `Intergovernmental norm` [Global Digital Compact (A/RES/79/1, 2024)](https://www.un.org/global-digital-compact/en).
 First comprehensive global framework for digital cooperation and AI governance, adopted at the UN Summit of the Future.
 Links AI governance to SDG delivery and open digital public goods. *Conservation link: biodiversity data as a digital public good; SDG 14 and 15 alignment.* *[Verified March 2026]*
 * `Intergovernmental norm` [UNESCO Recommendation on the Ethics of AI (2021)](https://www.unesco.org/en/artificial-intelligence/recommendation-ethics).
 The only global AI ethics framework adopted by all 193 UNESCO member states.
 Environmental sustainability is an explicit cross-cutting principle. *Conservation link: planetary sustainability is already in the text; conservation organisations can invoke it.*
+* `Intergovernmental norm` [AI Impact Summit: New Delhi Declaration on AI Impact (2026)](https://pib.gov.in/PressReleasePage.aspx?PRID=2234343).
+Adopted February 2026 by around 90 countries and international organisations.
+The successor to the 2025 Paris AI Action Summit; energy efficiency and resilience of AI systems is one of its seven pillars, and the Summit released an AI-in-Energy casebook with the IEA. *Conservation link: confirms AI's environmental footprint is now a standing head-of-state agenda item — and an entry point for conservation input into the summit series.* *[Verified July 2026]*

 ### Expert guidance and regulatory precursors